-I am interested in infectious diseases, particularly intestinal infections, and the role of vaccines in their prevention.
-I have a background in biology and mathematics, and head the Vaccine Epidemiology research group within the Department of Infectious Disease Epidemiology at Imperial College London.
+I am an epidemiologist and biologist with a particular interest in vaccines and intestinal infections.
+I head the Vaccine Epidemiology research group within the Department of Infectious Disease Epidemiology at Imperial College London.

 Over the last decade I have worked extensively on poliovirus, identifying failure of the oral vaccine in India as a major challenge to global eradication.
 This work has led to clinical trials that aim to improve mucosal immunity and limit vaccine failure, which I am currently pursuing in collaboration with colleagues at the Christian Medical College in Vellore (where I am an adjunct faculty member).